Rayc940/ece5160-fast-robot/lab5/lab.md

 #### Linear Extrapolation

-Using the last saved distance value works, but it causes the controller to act on a step signal because the TOF only updates every ~0.1 s.
+The controller acts on a step signal because the TOF only updates every ~0.1 s.
 To improve this, a simple linear extrapolation method was added.

 The robot stores the two most recent TOF readings and their timestamps.
 When a new TOF measurement arrives, the slope between the two points is calculated as: